A. Mama Cash Criteria for Funding (Body, Money, Voice)

 - Exclusion of Indigenous women from decision making over their land

 - Labour rights of women and trans* people in sex, domestic or industrial work

 - Rights to water, food, and a clean, safe, and healthy environment

 - Confronting legal and social discrimination against lesbian and bisexual women, or against migrant and refugee women

 - Sexual rights of women, girls, trans and intersex people living with disabilities

 - Decision-making for girls and older women (65+) about their lives (education, health, relationships)

-- Political and public participation for women, girls or trans* persons from ethnic or religious minorities
+- Political and public participation for women, girls, trans people or intersex from ethnic or religious minorities

 This list is merely indicative.
 Mama Cash is open to supporting groups organising on other issues that are relevant for their context and have not been mentioned, provided they meet our criteria.